algolia/hackcopter/README.md

 ## Very important information

-Always open two tabs, one for launching fly.js, another one for launching stop.js.
+Always open two terminal tabs, one for launching fly.js, another one for launching stop.js.

 In case your drone is stuck because you forgot to land it or if there's any other issue